Tom, age 8

-Here I am with my little sister in Disneyland, striking a quick drag queen pose.
+Here I am with my little sister at Disneyland, striking a quick drag queen pose.

 A favorite pose of mine when I did drag later in life, but I'm surprised how early it started!
 This photo is especially funny, as my first celebrity crush at age 5 was Mickey Mouse, and I used to be intensely jealous of Minnie Mouse whenever I saw her.
 I'm glad to see that I got over my resentment.